psgrover2010/parry-blog/_drafts/moving-to-or-living-in-vienna-expat-to-do-list.md

 District: 3rd (1030) & 4th (1040)

-Living here… These districts are close to the city’s green area and amazing running paths, good atmospheres from the neighborhood.
+Living here… will cost you medium.
+These districts are close to the city’s green area and amazing running paths, good atmospheres from the neighborhood.
 These district costs relatively well-priced, however both districts cost is increasing.

 District: 5th (1050), 6th (1060), 7th (1070) & 8th (1080)